UmarSpa/PNG-to-SVG/ReadMe.md

 **One path for each stroke**

-svg file containing one path to represent the whole sketch/edge-map is broken down into one path for each stroke.
+Svg file containing one path to represent the whole sketch/edge-map is broken down into one path for each stroke.

 **Small path removal**